Tips Bulletin

 Lemongrass is one of the best shrubs to grow in your yard.
 Not only can it be used as a moderate privacy hedge, growing to approximately five feet in height, but it also has other practical uses.
 Traditionally used in oils and teas to treat stomach ailments, the leaves of this plant can be crushed to create a natural mosquito repellent.

-The plant gives off a citrus scent that is pleasant for most humans but is not so enjoyable to other animals.
+The plant gives off a citrus scent that is pleasant for most humans but not so enjoyable for other animals.
 If you have pesky stray cats in your neighborhood, the smell will even keep cats away.

-Of course, there are other methods to get rid of cats and rodents that have become pesky.
-Will mothballs deter cats?
-Yes, they do, but more natural techniques are preferred.
+Of course, other methods exist to get rid of cats and rodents that have become pesky.
+Natural techniques are preferred.

 Some gardeners will grow these plants in decorative pots or on top of tree stumps to give them a taller height.
 Either way, they are stunning when appropriately planted and are an excellent addition as a privacy hedge or as one of the many methods to get rid of cats that wander in your yard.